UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 ## Creating a Custom Library

 !!! tip "R Package Debugging"
      R packages can be finicky.
 See [Switching Between Custom Libraries](#switching-between-custom-libraries) and [Common Problems](#common-problems-and-how-to-debug-them) below to help with frequent user issues.
+Alternatively, you can consider using [Mamba](../mamba/index.md#r) to manage your R packages.

 **Creating your first library**